siddhi0127/Dsa-Journey/04-Medium-Problems/log.md

 ## Day 2: Revision day
 - revised all programs and cleared all doubt.
 - Wrote and understood the `lcmUsingGcd` problem using `Euclidean Algorithm` in efficiently.
+## Day 3: practice with new example
+- by understanding logic solved problem of `divisibleByFour` to check whether no is divisible by 4 or not.